qiboteam/qibo/doc/source/general.rst

 Currently two calculation backends are implemented, one based in numpy and one based in `Tensorflow <http://tensorflow.org/>`_.
 The Tensorflow backend is supplemented by custom operators for efficient application of quantum gates to state vectors and density matrices.
-Other backends can be implemented by inheriting the ``BaseBackend`` and implementing its abstract methods.
+Other backends can be implemented by inheriting the :class:`qibo.backends.abstract.AbstractBackend` and implementing its abstract methods.

 Regression tests, which are run by the continous integration workflow are stored in ``qibo/tests``.
 These tests contain several examples about how to use qibo.